ThorbenLindhauer/blog.camunda.org/content/post/2015/12/dmn-benchmark.md

 ## Standalone DMN Engine

-The first benchmark uses the DMN engine independent from camunda BPM as standalone DMN engine.
-It embeds the engine as library and measure the number of decision tables that are evaluated per second.
+The first benchmark uses the DMN engine standalone (independently from Camunda Process Engine).
+It measures the number of decision tables that are evaluated per second.
 To focus on evaluation, the decision tables are parsed before.

 {{< figure class="teaser no-border" src="benchmark-dmn-standalone.png" alt="Benchmark of the Standalone DMN Engine" caption="" >}}